 Certificate of Distinction in Undergraduate Social Work Research

-- Students must have a minimum cumulative GPA of 3.3 or higher and received a B or higher in statistics (MATH 130) or equivalent course.
-Students who have received less than a B in statistics but meet the GPA requirement may petition to be in the advanced section.
-Petitions will be reviewed on a case-to-case basis.
+- Students must have a minimum cumulative GPA of 3.3 and have received a B or higher in statistics (MATH 130) or equivalent course in order to participate in the advanced research section.
+Students who have received less than a B in statistics but meet the GPA requirement may petition to be in the advanced research section.
+Petitions will be reviewed on a case-by-case basis.

 - Students must have completed and received a C or higher in all other required BSW courses leading to their senior year.